-Council members should take advantage of opportunities to promote the work of WMA within their own organizations and beyond.
+Council members should take advantage of opportunities to promote the work of WMA within their own organisations and beyond.
 The WMA does not have a large public relations budget or staff and depends heavily on its members - and especially its leaders - to raise the public profile of the association.

-Currently, despite 70 years of work, the WMA is sometimes overlooked by the mainstream international health community and is often confused with the World Health Organization - even among physicians.
-Nonetheless, the WMA represents the global medical profession and the potential power of the unified voice of millions of physicians should not be underestimated.
+Currently, despite almost 8-0 years of work, the WMA is sometimes overlooked by the mainstream international health community and is often confused with the World Health Organization - even among physicians.
+Nonetheless, the WMA represents the global medical profession, and the potential power of the unified voice of millions of physicians should not be underestimated.
 Serving as an ambassador for WMA and working to amplify WMA's voice globally should be among the top priorities for WMA Council members.
 To that end, Council members can:

-- Actively support and distribute WMA positions and policies within their NMAs; - Increase the visibility of WMA through: - finding opportunities to discuss the work and role of the WMA when speaking publicly, especially to the media - writing articles for medical journals - encouraging colleagues to view WMA as a resource; - Bring to WMA's attention relevant national or international issues or events so that WMA can respond either by publicizing its existing positions or developing a new policy.
+- Actively support and promote WMA positions and policies within their memberships; - Increase the visibility of WMA to: - find opportunities to discuss the work and role of the WMA when speaking publicly, especially to the media

+- write articles for medical journals - encourage colleagues to view WMA as a resource; - Bring to WMA's attention relevant national or international issues or events so that WMA can respond either by publicising its existing positions or developing a new policy.